31 Oct Global Interior Design Industry & Market

 With lockdowns connecting people more to their interiors, the changing markets, and people’s changing perception on design, this seemed like the perfect time to answer this question.

 To really broaden the perspective I can share, I invited my favorite expert on design, straight from Milan, Ewa Wilkos.
 Ewa is the founder and journalist of Dreams & Designs, which was founded out of her love for design, culture, travel and writing.

 For those of you not familiar with it, Dreams & Designs is not the typical DIY journal.
 It also highlights the connection between design and other creative disciplines, in terms of communication, not the technical details.
 In addition to design, she talks about her marathon trips through all the European galleries, design shows including Salon de Milan, and other beautiful places to get inspired.

 So if you are into art and design visit her Dreams & Design blog, I am sure you will love it as I do.

 In the meantime, read on to discover some of the differences between European and American markets, interior design industry, trends, our favorite artists, and design shows worth visiting.
-We also share our thoughts on the future of the interior design industry & market after Covid and the changes on the horizon that may have had nothing to do with it.
+We also share our thoughts on the future of the interior design industry & market after lockdowns and the changes on the horizon that may have had nothing to do with it.

 Let’s explore together.